-- 1. From the Filter drop-down menu, select your desired agent criteria. - 2.
-Click the Test Filtered Agents link.
+- 1. From the Filter drop-down menu, select the agent criteria. - 2.
+Click the (itest filtered agents) button in the Filtered Agents section of the page.

-After a few seconds, a green check mark in the Status column indicates an agent is alive.
-The error icon indicates the agent is not responding or has timed-out.
+After a few seconds, a vicon in the Status column appears to indicate an agent is alive.
+A A icon indicates the agent is not responding or has timed out.

-- 3. If necessary, click the View Messages link in the Action column to help you determine what the error icon means. - 4.
-Click the Agent tab to return to the Agent list.
+- 3. If necessary, click the View Messages link in the Actions column to help you determine what the error icon means. - 4.
+Click the Agents tab to return to the agents list.